2018 Southeastern Provisions raid: The raid

 Workers at the plant reported that federal agents targeted those of Hispanic descent, yelling racial slurs at the nearly 100 Latino workers of Southeastern Provisions, and ordering them to stop working immediately and raise their hands.
-White workers were reportedly ordered to stay put, with some were allowed to smoke on site.
-Actions of violence performed by agents included workers being booted, punched in the face, and one worker having a gun pointed at his head while having to urinate supervised by several agents.
+White workers were reportedly ordered to stay put, with some allowed to smoke on site.
+Agents used aggressive force against plant workers such as kicking, punching, and holding one worker at gunpoint while urinating.
 Reymunda Lopez, one of the detained plant workers, described the raid as a hostile situation, "They gathered us in the middle of all of the cattle, and told us to put our hands behind our heads, and not to resist arrest because if they did they were going to hand cuff us."

-Those detained were sent to a National Guard center in Morristown in neighboring Hamblen County, where they were questioned by authorities.
+Those detained were sent to a National Guard center in Morristown in neighboring Hamblen County, where they were questioned by ICE personnel.
 Families of the detained gathered where they found out whether their family members were released or deported.
-54 undocumented laborers were sent to ICE detention facilities in Louisiana and Alabama.
+Fifty-four undocumented laborers were sent to ICE detention facilities in Louisiana and Alabama.